Rail map of South-Eastern Australia

 Melbourne to Geelong and Warrnambool

 The fastest most relaxing way to travel between Melbourne and Geelong is by Vline train.
 This is a commuter service that is also ideal for casual travellers looking to discover Victoria's second largest city.
 Geelong station is conveniently located right downtown.
-All Geelong and Marshall trains have economy class seats, some also have first class seating.
+All Geelong and Waurn Ponds trains have economy class seats, some also have first class seating.
 Warrnambool trains have first and economy class seats and an on-board buffet cafeteria that sells hot meals.

 Melbourne to Traralgon and Bairnsdale